Currently available for £529.99 from Argos

 The ZR10 has some decent features, runs pretty quietly and comes from a well-known brand.
 However, for just a teeny tiny but more spend, a much better spec treadmill can be had in the form of the Proform 545i which will get you get a steeper incline, a larger running deck, a wireless heart rate receiver and interactive training options.
-And, for those short on space, the Viavito Lunarun with a higher real incline is also available and costs less.
+And, for those short on space, the Viavito Lunarun with a higher real incline is available and also costs less.
 This does make the ZR10 look a little bit of a let-down for the money.

 Reebok ZR10 Specifications